alazraq/Abdou_CS_DS_doc/Kubernetes/kubernetes_basics_tutorial.md

 Minikube is available for Linux, macOS, and Windows systems.

-The Minikube CLI provides basic bootstrapping operations for working with your cluster, including start, stop, status, and delete.
+The Minikube CLI provides basic operations for working with your cluster, including start, stop, status, and delete.

 Commands:
 ```